Last Updated on February 16, 2023

 Any other duties described above may change depending on the exigencies of the Unit and/or the MBR.

-(i) Preference will be given to candidates who possess a University of Malta Degree in Accounts or the ACCA with a Warrant as Certified Public Accountant (CPA) or an equivalent qualification in a relevant field of study at National Qualification Framework Level 6 or better, duly certified by the Malta Qualifications Recognition Information Centre (MQRIC)* or a widely recognised professional qualification at a comparable level; AND also possess a minimum of four (4) years working experience in an assistant managerial role within a related area; OR
+(i) Preference will be given to candidates who possess a University of Malta Degree in Accounts or the ACCA with a Warrant as Certified Public Accountant or an equivalent qualification in a relevant field of study at National Qualification Framework Level 7 or better, duly certified by the Malta Qualifications Recognition Information Centre (MQRIC)* or a widely recognised professional qualification at a comparable level; AND also possess a minimum of two (2) years working experience in an assistant managerial role within a related area; OR

-(ii) Consideration will also be given to Candidates with an NQF Level 5 Diploma or an equivalent qualification in a related area and five (5) years prior work experience in an assistant managerial role within a related area; OR
+(iii) Consideration will also be given to Candidates with an NQF Level 5 Diploma or an equivalent qualification in a related area AND five (5) years prior work experience in an assistant managerial role within a related area; OR

 *It is the responsibility of applicants in possession of qualifications awarded by Universities and other similar institutions outside Malta to produce a recognition statement on comparability of qualifications issued by the Malta Qualifications Recognition Information Centre (MQRIC).
 Applicants should do so preferably at application stage or otherwise at the preliminary interview should an applicant be selected for such interview.